For expats, Albania is a hidden gem. The country offers everything from modern urban living to small towns seemingly

 In the city’s Plepa neighbourhood, along the coast, is Rigels Shisha Lounge and Sushi restaurant.
 It’s owned by European recording artist Albanian Rapper Noizy, who frequents the place and is very approachable.

 From the Promenade and reaching out into the Adriatic is Ventus Harbor complex, offering a year-round restaurant with Italian, Greek, and French cuisine, a fully equipped gym, and an indoor pool, jacuzzi, and spa.

 Durrës is home to many of Albania’s archaeological sites, including remains of a Roman amphitheatre, Venetian tower, and Byzantine market, with much more on display at the Archaeological Museum of Durrës.

 Simply stated, if you need history, beach vibes, and city life, Durrës fits the bill.

 4. Vlora – an Adriatic Riviera

 Albania’s southeastern corner is the Bay of Vlora and the city of Vlora, Albania’s third most populated city.
 Vlora has a small urban city centre, but its genuine heart lies 20 minutes into the outskirts where the beach dictates life.

 Vlora is sandwiched between the Ceraunian Mountains and the convergence of the Adriatic and Ionian Seas.
 While Vlora is known as a summer beach getaway, it also offers incredible untamed green space.

 Vlora is home to Albania’s newest international airport, and the Port of Vlora has a ferry service to both Italy and Greece.

 During the summer, prices are expensive on virtually everything close to the beach or tourist areas.
 Restaurants have been known to charge $5/4€ for bottled water (1L) and $14/12€ for a 2-egg omelette.

 Italian cuisine dominates Vlora, as it’s a favourite holiday spot for Italians.

-If you choose to live in Vlora, you’re not going to mingle with many locals, but near exclusively tourists and Albania’s upper class from Tirana.
+If you choose to live in Vlora, you’re not going to mingle with many locals, but near exclusively with tourists and Albania’s upper class from Tirana.